MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/quick_start/walkthrough_compatibility.md

 # Windows 10 Hyper-V System Requirements

 Hyper-V on Windows 10 only works under a specific set of Hardware and Operating System configurations.
-This document briefly discuss the software and hardware requirements of Hyper-V and show you how to check your system for compatibility with Hyper-V. While this document does not detail every system configuration compatible with Hyper-V, use the guidance here to help you quickly figure out if your current system can host Hyper-V virtual machines.”
+This document briefly discuss the software and hardware requirements of Hyper-V and shows you how to check your system for compatibility with Hyper-V. While this document does not detail every system configuration compatible with Hyper-V, use the guidance here to help you quickly figure out if your current system can host Hyper-V virtual machines.”

 ## Operating System Requirements